 So the choice remains with the end consumer as to how to spend your dollars.

-The fact that this is ultra pasteurized makes storing an extra half gallon even easier as the expiration date is much further away than most conventional milk options.
+The fact that this is ultra-pasteurized makes storing an extra half gallon even easier as the expiration date is much further away than most conventional milk options.

-For $4.99 if you can stomach the price, then this is a great buy as its delicious and super creamy, plus the expiration date allows for more flexibility.
+For $4.99 if you can stomach the price, then this is a great buy as it's delicious and super creamy, plus the expiration date allows for more flexibility.

 Did you try it?
 Let me know what you think in the comments section!

-The container of Trader Joe’s Organic Milk from Grass Fed Cows:
+The container of Trader Joe's Organic Milk from Grass-Fed Cows:

 How Trader Joe’s describes this product: